News from The Forest

 Dinner Theater Package

 Looking for a great getaway including fantastic lodging, an incredible meal, and some awesome off-Broadway theater?
-We can help you out: you'll get 2 nights at Sherwood Forest B&B, a dinner voucher for $50 at Hercules in Saugatuck (which offers the best of casual fine dining in a relaxed setting and they also have an outdoor garden area), then you'll be off to the Mason Street Warehouse (walking distance from the restaurant), where you'll experience professional off-Broadway live theater.
-The line up for this season is Xanadu (June 21-July 14); Game Show (July 26-August 11); and Closer than Ever (August 16-Sept 1).
-Package prices range from $268 to $603.
+We can help you out: you'll get 2 nights at Sherwood Forest B&B, a dinner voucher for $50 at Hercules in Saugatuck (which offers the best of casual fine dining in a relaxed setting with outdoor garden seating), then you'll be off to the Mason Street Warehouse (walking distance from the restaurant), where you'll experience professional off-Broadway theater.
+The line up for this season is Steamheat (June 27-July 13); Death Trap (July 25-August 10); and Beehive (August 15-Aug 31).
+Package prices range from $276to $603.
 To book this package, give us a call at 800-838-1246.

 Bed and Breakfast and Brewery